 learn what it takes to be a producer... everything from studio equipment, digital software, recording techniques, composition, songwriting, and theory

 I started my musical education in a children's choir at age 6.
 When I turned 8 years old, I began piano lessons.
 I started violin at 9 and trombone at 10.
 I am now proficient on the guitar, bass, and piano.
 Having completed my tour of duty in the U.S. Army, I am currently on the Dean's list as a music/audio production major, and plan to continue my music education until I earn at least a masters in performance and composition.
-I started my teaching career at Milestones in Music, a local studio, as an independent contractor, where i was able to gain valuable experience and fine tune m
+I started my teaching career at Milestones in Music, a local studio, as an independent contractor, and was able to gain valuable experience, and through my mem

-y curriculum.
-I am a member of the Grammy U Recording Academy, and have had opportunities to work with a lot of different musicians.
+bership in the National Association for Music Education(NAfME) I was able to fine tune my curriculum.
+I am a former member of the Grammy U Recording Academy, and have had opportunities to work with a lot of different musicians.
 (The Recording Academy is the organization that created the most prestigious award in music, the Grammy).
 I am the band leader at my church Montco Bible Fellowship, and the lead audio tech for an audio/video group..
 Sanctuary Sound.
 I also do consultant work for organizations looking to setup a sound system/studio.
 I enjoy recording my own music in my home studio, and learning to play new instruments.
 I hope to pass my love for music to the next generation!

 *** Lesson Details *** I am a very laid back instructor... as you will find out!
 I understand that not everyone learns at the same rate; however, I am a perfectionist and don't allow students to advance until they have learned a particular skill.
 I would rather a student take forever to learn a song, and practice it with good technique, than be able to play it right away with poor form and posture!
 I reinforce the value of working toward goals and celebrate with students when they reach them.
 I understand that every student has different interests and reasons for wanting to learn an instrument...
 I try to focus on the areas that are of interest to the student, because if you are enjoying yourself then you will excel.
 This does not mean that the subjects and skills that are not of interest will not be taught, because I believe in being a well-rounded musician.
 I teach both jazz (improvisation/reading chord charts) and classical (written/ composed music).